The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: The spontaneous breakdown of conformal symmetry

+where $\eta_{\mu\nu}$ is the metric of a flat spacetime of any dimension.
+Instead, if spacetime is a curved manifold, conformal invariance requires these action integrals to be replaced by

+where $R\neq 0$ is the Ricci scalar of metric tensor $g_{\mu\nu}$.
+In this case, as proven in \S\,3.3 of Part I, $A^{\varphi}$ and $A^{\sigma}$ are conformal invariant, but in 4D only, up to a harmless surface term.

-Comparing these results with those discussed in Part I, we immediately realize that, for small $\tau$, in the conformal flatness approximation and after a suitable change of scale, the NG--field $\sigma_-(\tau)$, associated with the deSitter stability subgroup $O(4,1)$, may be regarded as the ``seed'' of the ghost scalar field $\sigma(x)$ introduced in the {\em geometric} Lagrangian density described in Part I. This is consistent with the view of G\"ursey, according to which the cosmic background has the properties of a de Sitter space--time (cf. \S\,8.1 of Part I).
-Similarly, the NG--fields of type $\sigma_+(x)$, associated with anti--deSitter stability subgroup $O(2,3)$, may be regarded as the seeds of a possible multiplet $\boldsymbol\varphi$ of zero--mass scalar fields, with non--zero VEVs, belonging to the {\em matter} Lagrangian density.
+Comparing these results with those described in Part I, we note that $\sigma_-(\tau)$ may be regarded as the ``seed'' of the ghost scalar field $\sigma(x)$ introduced in the {\em geometric} Lagrangian density described \S\,3.4 of Part I. Similarly, $\sigma_+(x)$ may be regarded as the ``seed'' of the scalar field $\varphi$ of nonzero VEVs, described in \S\,6 of Part I. We shall prove that the mechanism of cosmic inflation is precisely based on the interaction of these two fields.

+Despite the appealing properties of this conformal--invariant picture, we cannot ignore two main problems:

+1) The dynamics of $\sigma$ derived from Eq (\ref{Asigma}) is seriously questionable, since the negative sign of the kinetic energy term of $A^\sigma$ leads to uncontrollable growth in $\sigma$ amplitude.
+However, as we prove later, this inconvenience can be neutralized by adding an interaction of $\sigma$ with $\varphi$ which forces the energy density of the system to be bounded from below.

+2) Despite the absence of dimensional constants, when we pass to the quantized version of the theory, the conformal invariance in the semiclassical approximation is expected to be destroyed by renormalization.
+But here the quantum theory of CGR may have several surprises in store.
+For instance, the zero--point energy fluctuations of $\varphi(x)$ and $\sigma(x)$ cancel each other because of the opposite signs of their kinetic--energy densities and, as we shall see in Part III, the theory in the semiclassical approximation predicts the precise values of the cosmological constant and other important cosmological parameters, without invoking any contribution from zero--point energy fluctuations due to quantization.